Belgium

 Paid Annual Leave

-Employees working a standard 38-hour weekly schedule receive 20 working days of paid annual leave per year.
+Under Belgian law, employees working a standard 38-hour weekly schedule receive 20 working days of paid annual leave per year.

 Public Holidays